Rospaccio/pentaho-authentication-ext/README.md

 ## pentaho-authentication-ext [![Build Status](https://travis-ci.org/Rospaccio/pentaho-authentication-ext.svg?branch=pentaho-5.4)](https://travis-ci.org/Rospaccio/pentaho-authentication-ext)
 ### Authentication extension mechanism for Pentaho Business Intelligence Server

-**pentaho-authentication-ext** is a plugin for Pentaho BI Server that provides the platform with additional authentication and login capabilities, in the form of a spring security filter and a bunch of support classes.
+**pentaho-authentication-ext** is a plugin for Pentaho BA Server that provides the platform with additional authentication and login capabilities, in the form of a spring security filter and a bunch of support classes.
 The goal of this project is to provide a transparent authentication and autologin mechanism to let users switch between a different web application and Pentaho in an